sickozell/SickoCV/README.md

 A tiny and simple 4 step sequencer.
 If a positive (greater than +1v) voltage is applied to REV input the sequencer will advance backwards.

 **Right-click Menu**
-- Various knob voltage ranges are available (default is -10/+10v).
+- Various knob voltage ranges are available (default is -10/+10v)
-- 'Reverse Input Voltage': if 'Negative' is ticked the sequence will advance backwards only if a negative (less than -1v) gate is applied to REV input
+- **Reverse Input Voltage**: if 'Negative' is ticked the sequence will advance backwards only if a negative (less than -1v) gate is applied to REV input

 [back to top](#table-of-contents)